Morningside railway station (Lanarkshire)

 Morningside railway station served the village of Morningside, North Lanarkshire, Scotland from 1844 to 1930 on the Wilsontown, Morningside and Coltness Railway.

 History

-The station opened in October 1844 by the Wilsontown, Morningside and Coltness Railway.
-It closed in 1848 when the Caledonian Railway opened.
-It reopened on 19 September 1864.
+The station was opened in October 1844 by the Wilsontown, Morningside and Coltness Railway and closed in 1848, when the Caledonian Railway opened.
+It was reopened on 19 September 1864.
 To the north was the goods yard and further north was a turntable.
 At the east end was a signal box.
 There was a line north east which served Coltness Iron Works.
 The station closed on 1 May 1930.